Health-RI/health-ri-metadata/README.md

 # Health RI Metadata Schemas

-HealthRI metadata schemas draft project.
+HealthRI metadata schemas draft project, aiming to define the HealthRI core metadata schema using DCAT and other standards.
+This is part of the portal project (based on COVID portal)

 Draft Drawings: https://drive.google.com/file/d/18Cq_lamOPybPcTWw_YxJACYARQTD6WmD/view?usp=sharing